mchristou/stegtool/README.md

 ```

 <image_file>: Path to the image file from which data will be extracted.<br>
-[password]: Optional password for extracting data using steghide and outguess.<br>
+[password]: Optional password for extracting embedded files.<br>
-[wordlist.txt]: Optional wordlist file for extracting data using stegseek.
+[wordlist.txt]: Optional wordlist file for extracting embedded files using stegseek.
 Required only when using stegseek.<br>

 ## Examples

 ```
 ./stegtool.sh image.jpg '' wordlist.txt
 ```

-## Project Status

-This project is still ongoing.

 ## License